In the Zone of Special Attention: Production

 The film's title is a reference to the sector on the map located beyond the reach of radar, considered by "Southern" officers to be a "High Attention Area", where a rival HCO could be located.
 The main characters do not wear the standard camouflage gear of the Russian Airborne Troops, but outfits custom made in the sewing workshop of the Mosfilm studio.
-A lot of scenes were cut from the movie for reasons of military secrecy.
+Many scenes were cut from the movie for reasons of military secrecy.

 Release

 At first, release of the film was forbidden.
 The State Political Directorate issued a note prohibiting "a movie glorifying a power of our army, because it will play into the hands of the enemies of international détente".

 In an interview in February 2007, director Andrei Malyukov said that he still did not know in which countries his movie had been released, this being restricted information.
 It went to a few dozen countries, however.
 In 2008, the film was shown at a festival of military history films.